 R.5.1.3.1 Terminology on adaptation

-A variety of terms in relation to exposure based adaptations is used in column 2 of Annexes VIII-XI and in the revised Annex XI (3).
+A variety of terms in relation to exposure based adaptations is used in column 2 of Annexes VIII-X and in the revised Annex XI section 3.
 The precise wording is given in Section R.5.1.4.